firasuke/DOTSLASHLINUX/content/post/2017-08-26-The-Linux-Kernel-Configuration-Guide-Part-3.md

 Choice:     built-in (X)

 Reason:     It's highly recommended that you include this option in your kernel
-            as it adds a sligh performance boost while lowering latency.
+            as it adds a slight performance boost while lowering latency.

             Exclude this option if power saving is one of your concerns.
 ```